Jibec/Simon/README.md

 ## Add a new language

+1. Edit pelicanconf.py and add your locale
-1. Edit po4a.cf and add your locale
+2. Edit po4a.cf and add your locale
-2. Run this script and replace *fr* by the appropriate locale:
+3. Run this script and replace *fr* by the appropriate locale:

 ```:bash
 pybabel init --input-file ./l10n/po/ynh_template.pot \